timescale/docs/promscale/visualize-data/jaeger.md

 In the output, the IP address is listed under `NetworkSettings` → `Networks` → `IPAddress` section.

 You can set the URL as `<PROMSCALE>:9202` where:
-- `9202` is the gRPC endpoint of Promscale
 - `<PROMSCALE>` is the name of the container
+- `9202` is the gRPC port of Promscale

 <procedure>